 This Uniform Community Property Disposition at Death Act (UCPDDA) revises and updates UDCPRDA.
 Like its predecessor, the UCPDDA preserves the community property character of property acquired by spouses while domiciled in a community property jurisdiction, even after their move to a non-community property state.
-Unlike its predecessor, however, the UCPDDA broadens the applicability of the act, insofar as it preserves some rights that spouses would have had in the community property jurisdiction for certain bad faith acts or acts of mismanagement of community property by a spouse, whereas the UDCPRDA "only define[d] the dispositive rights, at death, of a married person as to his interests at death in property" subject to the act.
+Unlike its predecessor, however, the UCPDDA broadens the applicability of the act., insofar as it The UCPDDA preserves some rights that spouses would have had in the community property jurisdiction for some reimbursement claims and for certain bad faith acts or acts of mismanagement of community property by a spouse, whereas the predecessor UDCPRDA "only define[d] the dispositive rights, at death, of a married person as to his interests at death in property" subject to the act.